elnazshadkami/assignment-2/README.md

 [![4-comma][images-fig6]](https://example.com)

-*Figure 6.  used shape 4.8 to create a new module.
-The shapes were mirrored in diagonal[ (y=x) is: (x,y)→(y,x)], vertical, and horizontal directions.
-Then, the final module was mirrored again on vertical and horizontal axes, and I added color to complete the design.*
+*Figure 6.  used shape 4.8 to create a new module then apply transformations like reflecting, rotation, and scaling.
+Each step adds more details.*

 [![4-comma][images-fig7]](https://example.com)
-*Figure 7.I selected shape 4.9.
-A segment from the central star was chosen and rotated.
-Then, it was mirrored twice along the vertical axis and expanded.
-After that, I mirrored it twice along the horizontal axis, and once more vertically.
-Finally, I added color to complete the design.*
+*Figure 7.I selected shape 4.9.and used many times, with reflecting, rotations, and scale changes.
+The pattern grows more and more complex in every step.
+Red lines help to show how parts reflected along harizental and vertical axes.
+At the end (7.12), I get a finished shape inside a polygon border.*

 [![4-comma][images-fig8]](https://example.com)

 *Figure 8.
-The selected module was made using shape 7 (without rotation).
-First, it was mirrored vertically, then horizontally.
-To expand the design, I mirrored it again on both horizontal and vertical axes, in both directions.*
+The selected module was made using shape 7 (without rotation).then I reflected for some parts or all parts, and scaling.
+The steps show how the pattern becomes more complex.
+The red lines help to explain the reflection along vertical and horizental axes.
+In the last step (8.11), the final pattern is inside a polygonal frame..*

 [![4-comma][images-fig9]](https://example.com)
 *Figure 9.
 I selected shape 4.3 and changed the square frame into a rectangle.
-In shape 9.3, the module was formed and then expanded step by step along the vertical, horizontal, vertical, and horizontal axes.
-At the end, I added color.*
+55555555555555555555555555555555555555555555555.*